Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Introduction

-As mentioned earlier, the per-signal-level PHY RF fingerprinting can be a suitable solution for the MEC-enabled NDN-IoT networks.
+Signal-level PHY RF fingerprinting can meet these two requirements and can be used in the MEC-enabled NDN-IoT networks as mentioned earlier.
 In \cite{devicefingerprint}, RF-based device fingerprinting was surveyed, and the implementation of modulation domain in-phase/quadrature-phase imbalance (IQI)-based fingerprinting was reported to be less complicated than that of the waveform domain methods.
-In \cite{reportIQI5,reportIQI6,reportIQI1,reportIQI4}, the unclonable IQI fingerprint was used to authenticate wireless transmitters in different device-to-device scenarios.
-The studies of \cite{IQIAFproof,AccessPeng} proved that the stable RF-based PHY-ID is suitable to be integrated into cryptography primitives for the dynamically fluid IoT environment.
+In \cite{reportIQI5,reportIQI6,reportIQI1,reportIQI4}, unclonable IQI fingerprints were used to authenticate wireless transmitters in different device-to-device scenarios.
+The studies of \cite{IQIAFproof,AccessPeng} proved that the stable RF-based PHY-ID is suitable for integration into cryptography primitives for the dynamically fluid IoT environment.
 The well-established RF fingerprinting technology is robust in nature due to the immense difficulty in arbitrarily changing hardware-level RF features within the short duration of an authentication session.
 Additionally, given the low distinguishability of range-limited RF parameters, the authors of \cite{AccessPeng} used the entropy to measure the randomness of PHY-ID and proposed the multiple-attributes multiple-observations (MAMO) technique to improve the authentication accuracy through increasing the entropy.
-However, the optimal entropy-based method was not derived, and thus its performance under high density of IoT devices is obviously degenerated.
+However, the optimal entropy-based method was not derived, and thus its performance under a high density of IoT devices is obviously deteriorated.
 To the best of the authors' knowledge, the practical exploitation of PHY fingerprinting and MEC architecture for NDN-IoT authentication still faces two technical challenges.

-\textit{\textbf{Challenge 1}: A design is needed to integrate PHY fingerprinting into NDN-IoT signature scheme seamlessly.}
+\textbf{Challenge 1}: A design is needed to integrate PHY fingerprinting into NDN-IoT signature scheme seamlessly in order to accomplish secure signing task offloading.

-This design is required to take advantage of the lightweight PHY fingerprinting in order to securely offload the high computational signing task from the constrained IoT devices with minimal implementation costs.
-Addressing this challenge is the key to the high efficiency of NDN-IoT authentication.